mathlingua/mathlingua-language-support/README.md

 ![Preview image of the extension](images/preview.png)

 ## Release Notes

+### 0.13.0 (2020-07-11)
+- The `mathlingua.duplicates` and `mathlingua.undefined` commands have been added.
+The identification of duplicate content and undefined signatures noew occurs when those commands are entered instead of on each file save.

 ### 0.12.1 (2020-07-09)
 - Improve performance of detecting duplicate content and signatures.